Audio software configuration for a testing workstation

 Focusrite Scarlett Solo USB at usb-0000:00:14.0-2, high speed

-In order to use its capture ports as additional capture ports, you can issue the following command (after connecting the external sound card to a USB port):
+In order to use its capture ports as additional capture ports, you can install the following package:

 $ alsa_in -j ext -d hw:USB -r 44100